Universal-Basic-Compute/serenissima/backend/docs/engine.md

 **Script**: `backend/ais/adjustwages.py`

-Every day at 11:00 PM UTC, the AI wage adjustment system allows AI users to optimize wage amounts for businesses they own:
+Every day at 11:00 PM UTC, the AI wage adjustment system allows AI citizens to optimize wage amounts for businesses they own:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it analyzes their businesses and employees
+2. For each AI citizen, it analyzes their businesses and employees
 3. The AI makes strategic decisions about wage adjustments based on:
    - Business income and expenses
    - Employee social class and wealth